-But Garcia was beloved by countless fans, "a benevolent Buddha" who played the guitar "not with his hands, but his heart," as People wrote.
+But Garcia, who was born Aug.
+1, 1942, was beloved by countless fans: a “benevolent Buddha” who played the guitar “not with his hands, but his heart,” as People wrote.

-Legacy.com remembers the music legend who once compared his band's fans to a certain candy.
-"Our audience is like people who like licorice," he famously said.
-"Not everybody likes licorice but the people who like licorice really like licorice."
+Meanwhile, Legacy.com remembers 10 remarkable facts about the music legend who once compared his band to a candy with a unique taste.
+“Our audience is like people who like licorice,” he famously said.
+“Not everybody likes licorice, but the people who like licorice really like licorice.”

 1. Garcia’s parents named him Jerome after composer Jerome Kern, who churned out more than 700 songs, including “A Fine Romance,” “Can’t Help Lovin’ Dat Man” and “Ol’ Man River.”
 Garcia’s Spanish-born father was a jazz musician and Dixieland bandleader.
 He drowned in an accident when Garcia was 5 years old, as People noted.

 2. Garcia formed a band called the Warlocks that evolved into the Grateful Dead in 1965.
 The band first gained a following in the San Francisco area when they became a sort of house band for “the collective drug experiments” that writer Ken Kesey and his friends called the Acid Tests, Rolling Stone magazine noted in Garcia’s obituary.
 The band would play for hours as people took LSD “in a setting where there were no regulations or predetermined situations,” while Kesey and his cohorts filmed “everything from freakouts to religious revelations …,” according to the obituary.
 “The Acid Tests were meant to be acts of cultural, spiritual and psychic revolt, and their importance to the development of the Grateful Dead cannot be overestimated,” the magazine said.